 Electric shocks are not always a medical emergency.
 However, it is still required to get checked by a doctor even so.
 There are also incidents when an electric shock is an emergency.
 In this situation, a private ambulance service can help the patient get the urgent medical help they need.

-Find out more about electric shocks, what you can do when it happens, and when to classify it as an emergency case.
+Find out more about electric shocks, what you can do as a first-aid response when it happens, and when to classify it as an emergency case.

 What is Electric Shock?

 Electric shock is a condition in which an electric current flows through the body.
 Electric shocks can result in both internal and external tissue damage, as well as damages to the organs.

 The severity of the damage depends on factors such as the kind of current, the voltage, the person’s health and wellbeing, as well as how fast the treatment has been administered to the person.

 What causes Electric Shock?